hunslater-magento/magento_patch/README.md

 MMind_Magento_Patch
 ==================

-Magento Patch Collection.
+Magento Patch Collection.<br />
 Each branch contains the patch for the specific bug.

 # Patch APPSEC-212

-Addresses a security issue and CMS problems when using symlinks - Added Jan 17, 2014.
+Addresses a security issue and CMS problems when using symlinks.<br />
+Added Jan 17, 2014.<br />
 Note: if you applied the previous version of this patch, make sure to revert it before applying this one.
 The previous patch is also provided for reference below.

 # Branch